 It's dimwits like Michelle Malkin who are losing their s---.
 By permitting this contract, Bush has broken the narrative line, the one Ann Coulter recited at CPAC--that Muslims are out to get us--that a large fraction of their base believes.
 That's the political fallout.

 * While the debate is welcome, the question arose as to why has it taken years for the issue of the vulnerability of U.S. ports to a terrorist attack to move front and center?

 That is in large part because of special interests, political antipathy and public apathy.
-Only a tiny percentage of cargo containers entering the U.S. are checked, while plans for more thorough inspections are bogged down by bureaucratic inertia and lack of funding. * The weakened state of the Bush presidency again was on full display, and it is not a pretty sight.
+Only a tiny percentage of cargo containers entering the U.S. are checked, while plans for more thorough inspections are bogged down by bureaucratic inertia and lack of funding.

 If press reports are to be believed, King George didn't even know about the deal until after it was done.
 That is astonishing given the sensitivities it was going to unleash.
 But the insular and tone-deaf White House has been so incoherent and in such disarray that the president's aides may also have been out of the loop or were too busy dealing with the Cheney hunting accident, Scooter Libby, the Medicare drug plan meltdown, further fallout from the Hurricane Katrina debacle, and other crises small and large.